Curriculum Vitæ - Duncan Galloway

 RESEARCH INTERESTS

-My primary area of research interest is the nature and properties of neutron star binaries.
-A neutron star is the extreme product of a supernova explosion; the surface density, temperature, and magnetic field strength are all many orders of magnitude in excess of anything achievable on Earth.
-Accreting binaries, in which gas from a relatively normal stellar companion falls under gravity onto a neutron star, offer a unique window on some rich physics via satellite-based X-ray observations.
+My primary research interests concern the nature and properties of accreting neutron star binaries.
+A neutron star is the extreme product of a supernova explosion in a moderately massive star.
+Accreting binaries consist of a compact object orbited by a (relatively!) normal stellar companion, which donates matter typically via Roche-lobe ovrflow, offerring a unique window on some rich physics via satellite-based X-ray observations.

-My research involves observational studies of thermonuclear (type-I) bursts, merging compact objects, and accretion-powered millisecond pulsars using ground- and satellite-based observatories, including GOTO, INTEGRAL, XMM-Newton, Chandra, Swift and the Nuclear Spectroscopic Telescope Array (NuSTAR).
-The goals of these studies include improved understanding of the physical processes; measuring the rates of nuclear reactions (via collaborating members of the International Research Network for Nuclear Astrophysics, IReNA); and constraining the uncertain neutron star equation of state.
+My research involves observational studies of thermonuclear (type-I) bursts, merging compact objects, and accretion-powered millisecond pulsars using ground- and satellite-based observatories, including GOTO, INTEGRAL, XMM-Newton, Chandra and Swift.
+The goals include improved understanding of the physical processes; measuring the rates of nuclear reactions (via collaborating members of the International Research Network for Nuclear Astrophysics, IReNA); and constraining the uncertain neutron star equation of state.

 EMPLOYMENT